 Bristol German Christmas Market

-Bristol’s German Christmas market is open daily from November 5th to December 23rd.
+Bristol’s German Christmas market is open daily from November 4th to December 23rd in 2022.
 The stalls are open from 10 am – 7 pm and the bar/food are available until 10 pm.
 The market has stalls selling unique handcrafted items, sweet treats and since it’s German-themed there are plenty of Bratwurst and German beer on offer too!

 You can grab a beer, mulled wine or hot chocolate in the central Jäger Barn Bar, where you’ll also be able to catch live music performances and even try your hand at the fun winter sport of curling!
 You may even spot Santa and his reindeer there at certain times too.

 The market is centrally located in the Broadmead shopping district, which makes it super easy to get to as it is just a short walk from the city centre, the city bus station and Temple Meads train station.